ABI (military land vehicle): Design and specifications

-ABI was built on the chassis used by the ARO 240.
-The armor was made of welded steel plates, 4-10 mm thick, and provided protection only against small caliber bullets and splinters.
-The armored vehicle was vulnerable to 7.62 mm perforated cartridges.
+The ABI was built on the chassis used by the ARO 240.
+The armor was made of welded steel plates, 4–10 mm thick, and provided protection only against small caliber bullets and splinters.
+The armored vehicle was vulnerable to 7.62 mm perforating cartridges.

 The driver was seated on the left at the front of the vehicle, and the commander was on the right.
-The commander had two firing ports at his disposal.
-One firing port was to the right of the windscreen and the other was a window in front of him.
-The driver had only one window to fire inside the vehicle.
+The commander had two firing ports at his disposal: one in the door to his right, and one on in front of him (the windscreen did not reach all the way across).
+The driver had one firing port, cut through the door to his left.
 The windshield and left door window were bulletproof.
-The windows could be additionally protected with folding armor plates, without visible slots.
+The windows could be additionally protected with folding armor plates, which lacked any slots.
 If the windows were covered, the commander and the driver used the six periscopes to see outside.
-The rear soldiers had four firing ports at their disposal to shoot: two in the rear doors and one in the sides.
-To see the outside, the soldiers used two observation slots and two periscopes.
-The turret was equipped with a 7.62 mm PK machine gun.
+The rear soldiers had four firing ports at their disposal: two in the rear doors and one on each side of the cabin.
+To see outside, the soldiers used two observation slots and two periscopes.
+The manually activated turret was equipped with a 7.62 mm PK machine gun, and on the outside it had a 17.7 mm DShKM machine gun.